TA-CodeProjects/taas/README.md

 # taas-backend

-Simple todo application users can register submit a task, edit, delete and check it when completed
+Simple todo application users can register, submit a task, edit, delete and check it when completed

 ### The application have two type of users:

-**Admin** - can see all task in the application.
+**Admin** - Can see all task in the application.

-**Simple Users** - can register, login and implement CRUD on task.
+**Users** - Can register, login and implement CRUD on task.

-**Admin** - can see users and the tasks they have created.

 ### Login: